-- Files you import using the import webvpn command.
-Currently these files include customizations, URL lists, web contents, plug-ins, and language translations.
+- Files that you import using the import webvpn command.
+Currently, these files include customizations, URL lists, web content, plug-ins, and language translations.

-- DAP policies (dap.xml)
+- DAP policies (dap.xml).

-- CSD configurations (data.xml)
+- CSD configurations (data.xml).

-- Digital keys and certificates
+- Digital keys and certificates.

-- Local CA user database and certificate status files
+- Local CA user database and certificate status files.

 The CLI lets you back up and restore individual elements of your configuration using the export and import commands.

-To back up these files, for example, those imported via the import webvpn command or certificates, follow these steps:
+To back up these files, for example, those files that you imported with the import webvpn command or certificates, perform the following steps:

-Step 1 Issue the appropriate show command(s).
-For example.
+Step 1 Run the applicable show command(s) as follows:

+'''

+hostname # show import webvpn plug-in

+ica

+rdp

+ssh, telnet

+vnc

+'''

-hostname # show import webvpn plug-in ica rdp ssh,telnet vnc hostname# Step 2 Issue the export command for the file you want to back up, in this example the rdp file. hostname # export webvpn plug-in protocol rdp tftp://tftpserver/backupfilename hostname #
+Step 2 Run the export command for the file that you want to back up (in this example, the rdp file):

+hostname # export webvpn plug-in protocol rdp tftp://tftpserver/backupfilename